MinchinWeb/minchin.pelican.plugins.static-comments/docs/avatars.md

 PELICAN_COMMENT_SYSTEM_IDENTICON_DATA = ('author',)
 ```

 Now every comment with the same author tag will be treated as if written from the same person.
 And therefore have the same avatar/identicon.
-Of cause you can modify this tuple so other metadata are checked.
+Of cause you can modify this tuple so other metadata is checked.

 ## Specific Avatars